KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 * **Pointer** : it will use "pointer" device (can be a mouse/trackball) to determine coordinates on screen, buttons will stay on retropad
 * **Lightgun** : it will use lightgun to determine coordinates on screen, buttons will be on the lightgun too.
 * **Analog Arcade Gun** : it will use the analog stick for gun games but in a different way than "Classic" and "Modern", it is particularily useful if you have a "fixed arcade gun" (arcade gun mounted on an analog control).

-The following device types are mostly WIP, they haven't been thoroughly tested and might contain major bugs (please report them) :

-* **6-Panel** : assuming you are using a 6-button arcade panel and followed the "YXL as top row and BAR as bottom row" mapping recommendation, it will map the top row then the bottom row as a general rule (with some exceptions), note that some users might be more comfortable with Classic/Modern's BAYX's assignment for 4-buttons systems like neogeo.
-* **Touchscreen** : a variant of the "Pointer" device type meant for mobile devices, touchscreen "tap events" are used for gameplay, "Start" and "Coin" are still assigned to your retropad overlay.

 ## Emulating consoles and computers